 Observe the AHAAL rule (distance, hygiene, mask, app, ventilation).
 Those who wear a surgical mask thereby protect other persons in particular, while a well-fitting FFP2 mask at the same time offers a high level of self-protection.
 A vaccination offers protection against a severe course.

+Get tested if you have symptoms and avoid contact.
+Regular testing also helps to detect corona infections early and minimize its spread.
 Pay attention to the coughing and sneezing etiquette: turn away from those present, do not cough in your hand, but cover your mouth and nose and cough into the crook of your arm if possible.
 Dispose of used tissues quickly.
-Those who wear a face mask can protect others from droplet infection (see below).
+Those who wear a medical face mask can protect others from droplet infection.

 The RKI explains on its website who belongs to the risk group (in German).

 For students who are demonstrably particularly at risk, e.g. because they cannot wear a mask for medical reasons, cannot be vaccinated or do not build up sufficient immune protection after vaccination, pragmatic solutions for participation in courses should be found in joint discussion.
 DoBuS continues to support students and teachers with questions about this and about compensation for disadvantages.

 "Droplet protection" can be implemented with Plexiglas panels that can be set up variably at the work area.
 They prevent infection by droplet infection if the minimum distance of 1.5 m between two persons cannot be maintained.
 TU Dortmund University provides this.
 You will find all information in the FAQ in the service portal.

 All lecture halls and some seminar rooms are automatically ventilated.
 Here, only fresh air is supplied, so that no contaminated room air is circulated.
 Other rooms must be ventilated through the windows every 20 minutes.
 As many rooms as possible are equipped with CO2 monitors to support the ventilation control.